surniaulula/wpsso/readme.txt

 * Allows customization of field names, labels, and add / remove contacts on user profile pages and Co-Authors Plus guest author profiles.

-* Optional URL shortening with Bitly, Google, Ow.ly, TinyURL, or YOURLS.
+* Optional URL shortening with Bitly, DLMY.App, Google, Ow.ly, TinyURL, or YOURLS.

 * Integrates with 3rd party plugins and services for additional image, video, eCommerce product details, SEO settings, and more.